 How & When To Remove Dew Claws

-Dewclaw removal involves removing the entire toe, not just the claw, and the cost may increase if the toe is firmly attached. — About Dogs
+NOTE: Dew claw removal involves removing the entire toe, not just the claw, and the cost may increase if the toe is firmly attached.

-Many breeders choose to remove dewclaws on puppies in the first week of life, because soon after birth the dewclaws are more like fingernails than appendages.
-At that young age, dew claws can be removed relatively easily and no stitches are required.
+Many breeders choose to remove dew claws on puppies in the first week of life — because soon after birth the dew claws are more like fingernails than appendages.
+At that young age, dog dew claws can be removed relatively easily and no stitches are required.

 Our Decision Regarding Our Dog’s Rear Dew Claws

-With our Great Pyrenees dog, it appeared early on that his rear dew claws were sticking out too far and could get caught on things.
+With our Great Pyrenees dog, it appeared early when he was a puppy that his rear dew claws were sticking out too far and could get caught on things.

 We were encouraged to keep an eye on his rear dew claws for a few months — before making a decision regarding the future of Tenor’s dew claws when it came time for his neutering.

-At 6 months of age, when when we made the appointment for Tenor’s neutering, we realized that he hadn’t had any problems with the dew claws catching on anything, so we decided to leave them intact.
+At 6 months of age, when when we made the appointment for Tenor’s neuter surgery, we realized that he hadn’t had any problems with the dew claws catching on anything — so we decided to leave them intact.
 The vet assured us that he’d be just fine.

 One thing to note…

-Since we chose to leave Tenor’s dewclaws intact, the vet said that we’d have to pay extra attention to keeping the toenails on those dewclaws trimmed.
-Primarily because:
+Since we chose to leave Tenor’s dew claws intact, the vet said that we’d have to pay extra attention to keeping the toenails on the dewclaws trimmed.

-- They are higher up on his paw so they won’t get any wear in the normal course of walking.
+- A dog dew claw is higher up on the paw — so it won’t get any wear in the normal course of walking.

-- If they are ever allowed to get long, the quick will grow proportionately, making it more and more difficult to keep that toenail short.
+- If a dew claw is ever allowed to grow long, the quick will grow proportionately — making it more and more difficult to keep that toenail short.

 More About Dog Dew Claws

-- Here’s an excellent photo summary describing how to trim your dog’s toenails (especially when they’re black, and it’s hard to see the “quick”), which type of nail trimmer is best, and some advice about dew claws.
+- Here’s an excellent photo tutorial showing how to trim your dog’s toenails (especially when they’re black, and it’s hard to see the “quick”), which type of nail trimmer is best for dogs, and some expert advice about dog dew claws.

-- Here’s the perspective of the show dog community regarding dew claws.
+- Here’s the perspective of the show dog community regarding dog dew claw removal.

 - Check out these tips for taking care of and treating a dog’s torn toenail.